-No matter how hard you work to make your blog engaging and high quality, it’s inevitable that some of your subscribers will choose to opt out of the loop.
+No matter how hard you work to make your blog engaging and high-quality, it’s inevitable that some of your subscribers will choose to opt out of receiving new blogs from you.

 When it comes to lead generation, unsubscribing is an action that marketers try to avoid at all costs.
+After all, it means losing the ability to keep sending new materials to the prospect—impacting the chances that they'll convert to customers later.
 Sometimes, though, it can’t be helped.

-No matter the reason, you should always put forth one final attempt to keep them in your email list by sending them to an unsubscribe page.
+No matter the reason, you should try putting forth one final attempt to keep them in your email list by sending them to an unsubscribe page.

-An unsubscribe page is basically a web page that opens when a user clicks on the unsubscribe hyperlink at the bottom of an email.
+An unsubscribe page is a web page that opens when a user clicks on the unsubscribe hyperlink at the bottom of an email or other electronic communication.

-The purpose of the page is to confirm that the user actually wants to opt out from your mailing list.
+The purpose of the page is to confirm that the user wants to opt-out of your mailing list.
 It’s your last chance to convince the subscriber that they should stay a part of your mailing list to keep receiving value.

 What Not to Do on Unsubscribe Pages